CartoDB/carto-vl/docs/guides/01-getting-started.md

 const source = new carto.source.Dataset('ne_10m_populated_places_simple');
 ```

-### Defining the viz
+### Defining the Viz object
-A [`viz`](https://carto.com/developers/carto-vl/reference/#cartoviz) is one of the core elements of CARTO VL and defines how the data will be styled, displayed, and processed.
-In this case we create an empty viz.
+A [`Viz object`](https://carto.com/developers/carto-vl/reference/#cartoviz) is one of the core elements of CARTO VL and defines how the data will be styled, displayed, and processed.
+In this case we create an empty Viz object.

 ```js
 const viz = new carto.Viz();